 All parents in Texas owe a legal duty to financially support their children, even if there is no court order in place to provide that support.
 During a divorce, the parents may try to negotiate child support, but if they cannot reach an acceptable agreement, the court will issue an order on the subject.
 Parents are defined in Texas as a child's biological mother and either a person who is presumed to be the child's other parent because they were married to the mother, someone who is legally determined to be the child's biological father, someone who signed an acknowledgement of paternity, or an adoptive mother or father.

 Texas courts may order parents to support a child until they are 18 years old or they graduate from high school, whichever is later, until the child is emancipated by marrying or by a court order or another operation of law, or until the child dies.
-When a child is disabled under the applicable statute, the child support may continue indefinitely.
-Usually, a noncustodial parent pays child support to a custodial parent.
+When a child is disabled under the applicable statute, child support may continue indefinitely.
+Usually, the noncustodial parent pays child support to the custodial parent.

 After an initial order is in place, either parent may request a modification based on a material and substantial change of circumstances.
 Usually, the change of circumstances involves a change in income, additional children, changes to living arrangements, or a change in medical insurance coverage.Retain a Child Support Lawyer in the Dallas Area

 Your children are important to you, and their future must be protected.
-If you are concerned about this issue, the Dallas child support attorneys at the McClure Law Group can help you address your and your child’s needs.
-We also have a Collin County office in Plano and represent parents in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other areas of Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+If you are concerned about this issue, the Dallas child support attorneys at the McClure Law Group can help you address you and your child’s needs.
 Call us at 214.692.8200 or contact us via our online form to set up an appointment with a support or child custody attorney.